 Besides, why would He tell us to pray that His will be done if it is always done anyway?
 That’s why we should be pursuing the will of God in our lives.
 Because God’s will doesn’t always happen, we have to do our best to search out — and be in — God’s will for the sake of His kingdom.

 So I’m going to give you a brief list that will help you determine God’s will in your life.
 This list comes from those whom I respect the most: the Holy Spirit speaking through the Bible, great Bible scholars and commentators, and friends and fellow pastors.
 I believe this list is both grounded in the Word of God and everyday common sense.

 Be Willing and Surrendered

-“The humble He guides in justice, And the humble He teaches His way” (Psalm 25:9 NKJV).
-I once heard about a simple man in the Congo who prayed, “Lord, you be the needle, I’ll be the thread.
+I especially like this simple prayer, “Lord, you be the needle, I’ll be the thread.
 You go first, and I’ll follow wherever you lead.”
 That’s the kind of humble attitude we need to discern God’s will.
+(See Psalm 25:9.)
 You might not like what He’s about to show you, but make up your mind that by His grace you will do it before you even know what it is.

 Be Guided by His Word

 “Thy word is a lamp unto my feet, and a light unto my path” (Psalm 119:105).
 When you are searching for God’s will, you need to open the Bible even more than you normally would.
 Ask God to help you find specific guidance for your life in His Word.

 Sometimes, it’s possible to find out what the Bible says on the exact options you’re considering.
 Indeed, the Word has a lot of practical things to say about God’s will.
 For starters, the law of God can help you discern whether He wants you to do one thing or another.
 That can mean an emphatic “yes” or “no” found right in the commandments.